 • Rotary Cutter or scissors

 • Cutting mat (I HAD a glass cutting mat and it was USELESS for cutting this fabric with an Olfa Rotary cutter.
 So, I went out and bought aSelf-healing cutting mat in A3)

 • Matching thread (I recommend rayon thread, it’s super strong and is less likely to snap)

 1. From each of your CK prints cut one 11.5 x 11.5 cm square.
 This will be your centre square so pick a bit of your print that has a lot of detail in it.

 2. From each of your CK prints cut two 14 x 14 cm squares.

 Cut each of these squares diagonally into two triangles.

-You should now have 4 triangles in each of your 4 prints (16 triangles).
+in each of your 4 prints (16 triangles).

 Tip: if you have a print that has a direction in it (like my flower vase one) make sure you cut the triangles in two separate directions so that you can keep the print the right way up when you sew them on!